-We sell our products on our website and other online channels.
+We sell our products on our website and Amazon.
 We also have authorized dealers with physical locations throughout the United States.
-Call our office for help locating a dealer in your area.
+Click here for help locating a dealer in your area.

 Impact Gel pads have two distinct benefits that out-perform our competitors.
 Impact Gel pads are unsurpassed in relieving pressure points caused by a poor fitting saddle – a major cause of white spots.
 We are also unequaled in dissipating energy that is normally transferred onto the horse.
 The benefit from this is the animal stays fresher longer and performs better.

+Our felt and fleece materials in our saddle pads are non-slip.
 Currently, Impact Gel makes a contour pad with an anti-slip material on the bottom called tacky tack.
 This is a special order item and costs a bit more because of the difficulty in the sewing process.
-These options are available only on our contour or western straight back pads.
+Call the office to order a saddle pad with tacky tack.

 We can create custom patches or wear leathers with laser designs.
-Also, custom materials (wear leathers, fringes, etc) can be used in the creation of the pad if they are sent to us.
-Additional fees may apply for customization.
-Find out more about custom pads by calling our office!
+Also, custom materials (wear leathers, fringes, etc.) can be used in the creation of the pad if they are sent to us.
+Additional may apply for customization.
+Find out more about custom pads by calling our office.

 We came out with our leg care line briefly and have since sold out.
 We are now working with several manufacturers on perfecting a new design.